lucasvanlierop/containerization-workshop/README.md

 https://mesosphere.github.io/marathon/docs/health-checks.html

 ## Build, test and store and image of your application in CI
-You can use your favorite CI solution for this This example will use TravisCI
+You can use your favorite CI solution for this This example will use TravisCI.
+Also this example uses plan `make` but feel free to use your favorite task runner, build tools etc.

 what needs to be done is:
 - Build the application